danielacraciun/scrape-rec/README.md

     python setup_crontab.py

 ### This is the crontab command, set this in a user's crontab (the user must be in the docker group):
+    To run all scrapers you need only this line:
     * * * * * run-one docker run --network=host -v httpcache:/var/lib/httpcache/ scraper
+    To run individual scrapers you'll need one of these for each scraper:
+    * * * * * run-one docker run --network=host -v httpcache:/var/lib/httpcache/ -e spider_name=<spider name> single_scraper

+    Don't forget the backup script!
     * * * * * run-one /path/to/backup.sh